MichaelCurrin/mkdocs-quickstart/docs/deploy.md

 _Note this is for a Project Page and not Organization and User Pages._

 How to deploy to Github Pages.

-Run this to build to `site` directory, push to `gh-pages` branch and enable Github Pages (if it was not yet enabled.)
+Run this to build to `site` directory, push to `gh-pages` branch and enable Github Pages (if it was not yet enabled).
+The default option is to clean the site directory first.

 ```sh
 mkdocs gh-deploy